sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 the ratio is the right thing to do.
 The way that the Bank did it is incorrect.
-As for why an extremely quantitatively sophisticated organisation such as a major bank made such an elementary mistake, well...
-I can’t say for sure since I have no special insight into their thinking.
+As for why an extremely quantitatively sophisticated organisation such as a major bank made such an elementary mistake, well… I can’t say for sure since I have no special insight into their thinking.
 But the article itself does happen to mention the following facts, which may or may not be relevant: